 I originally wrote the story with the Cranky Ladies of History anthology in mind – Shōnagon was the most amusing, brilliant, and cranky author of The Pillow Book – a form of journal about her opinion of life in Heian-era Japan.
 When I taught English in Japan, I’d often ask students what they liked most about living in Japan.
 The two most common answers were: Japanese food and the fact that Japan has four seasons.
 The second answer initially struck me as an odd thing to say – don’t most countries outside of tropical zones have four seasons?
-But what the students meant is that Japan has distinctive festivals, customs, food and weather for each of the four seasons.
+But what the students meant is that Japan has distinctive festivals, customs, food, and weather for each of the four seasons.
 The Pillow Book’s opening records Shōnagon’s favorite part of the day for each season.

 In Spring it is the dawn.
 As gradually the hills come to light, their outline is faintly dyed with red, and wisps of purplish cloud trail over them.